plaublin/intel_sgx_tutorial/README.md

 ```

 ## Further readings

+Both the Intel SGX and Teaclave SDKs contain various sample code to help
+developers create their own applications:
+- in `/opt/intel/sgdsdk/SampleCode` for the Intel SGX SDK;
+- in `incubator-teaclave-sgx-sdk/samplecode` for the Teaclave SGX SDK.

 Intel SGX has been the focus of a large number of works since its
 introduction in 2015.
 We list here a few interesting ones: